 The first mention of a gonk dates back to 1600 in Norway, and possibly even earlier than that.
 A well-known motifs of Nordic folklore the gonks part protector/elf on shelf who watched over homes from evil while also being mischievous themselves but had an often short tempered nature towards others.
+Just like gnomes, they have a rich history.

 What is a Christmas GONK?